blackpuppy/docs/en/development/routing.rst

 Will ensure that your chapter and section parameters reverse route correctly.

-When generating urls, using a :term:`routing array` you add named parameters as values with string keys matching the name::
+When generating URLs, using a :term:`routing array` you add named parameters as values with string keys matching the name::

     array('controller' => 'posts', 'action' => 'view', 'chapter' => 'association')